 In 2016, he became Palm Beach County New Leaders Council alumni.
 Steven has worked and volunteered on a number of campaigns and plans to continue supporting progressive candidates along the way

-Alex Heathcock is an outreach staff assistant for the United States Senate.
+Alex Heathcock is currently a Commission aide at the Broward County Board of County Commissioners.
+Previously, she was an outreach staff assistant for the United States Senate.
 She is currently finishing her degree at Florida International University in Political Science and International Relations.
-Previously, Alex interned for Congressman Patrick Murphy in his district office in Stuart, Florida, and also worked as a field campaign intern for two Democratic candidates in the 2014 governor's race in Pennsylvania.
+Alex has previously interned for Congressman Patrick Murphy in his district office in Stuart, Florida, and also worked as a field campaign intern for two Democratic candidates in the 2014 governor's race in Pennsylvania.

 Alex first became involved in the political realm by volunteering on President Barack Obama's reelection campaign in 2012.
 She looks forward to serving on the board for Palm Beach County Young Democrats.